AndreasHennings/PersonaBot/README.md

 # PersonaBot
-## A management tool for creating and editing ChatGPT-based Chatbots for the Telegram Messenger
+## A management tool for creating and editing ChatGPT-based Chatbots

 ![UI](/public/PersBotUI.png)

 ### About

-Easily create and configure Chatbots for the Telegram messenger app.
+Easily create and configure Chatbots.

 Get in contact with virtual people you need in your life!